-Working in the UK after your studies - Graduate Route Visa
+Working in the UK after your studies - The Graduate Route Visa

-The Graduate Route visa, which opened for applications on 1 July 2021, is an opportunity to apply for a visa to remain in the UK to work or look for work for two years if you have completed an undergraduate degree, PGCE or masters degree, or three years if you have completed a DPhil.
+The Graduate Route visa is an opportunity to apply for a visa to remain in the UK to work or look for work for two years if you have completed an undergraduate degree, PGCE or masters degree, or three years if you have completed a DPhil.
 You do not need a job offer and you do not need to be sponsored by the University or an employer.
 Students will need to have successfully completed their degree and have remaining time left on their student visa.